-6. Definition Speech
+III) Definition Speech

 A definition speech is a type of speech that aims to explain the meaning of a specific term, concept, or idea.
-The purpose of a definition speech is to provide the audience with a clear and concise understanding of the topic being discussed.
+A definition speech's purpose is to give the audience a clear and concise understanding of the topic being discussed.
 This type of speech typically starts with an introduction, where the speaker provides context for the term or concept they will be defining.
 The body of the speech usually includes examples, analogies, or illustrations to help the audience better understand the term or concept.
 A definition speech often ends with a summary or conclusion that restates the key points and emphasises the importance of the term or concept being defined.

-7. Demonstrative Speech
+IV) Demonstrative Speech